AshiqAhmd/DataAnalysis_Projects/README.md

 # Excel Project
-I also Uploaded my excel project where i used Xlookup,index with match and much more formulas to populate the data and created a interactive Dashboard
+I also Uploaded my excel project where i used Xlookup,vlookup,pivot tables,index with match and much more formulas to populate the data and created a interactive Dashboard